-The Company may not have sufficient capital in the future to meet rapid increases in production demands and may be unable to sustain its ability to grow its operations as quickly as anticipated.
+"The Company may not have sufficient capital to meet increases in business demands and may be unable to sustain the Company's ability to grow the Company's operations as anticipated."

-Although the Company had a positive working capital position in the amount of \$7,937,873 at December 31, 2019 the Company may, from time to time, report a working capital deficit.
-To maintain its activities, the Company may require access to additional capital through the sale of securities or obtaining debt financing.
-There can be no assurance that the Company will be successful in obtaining such additional financing and failure to do so could result in the inability of the Company to develop new products, meet production schedules; execute delivery orders and continue its operations.
+Although the Company had a positive working capital in the amount of \$6,251,893 as at December 31, 2020, the Company can, from time to time, face a working capital deficit.
+To maintain the Company's activities, the Company may require access to additional capital through the sale of securities or obtaining debt financing.
+There can be no assurance that the Company will be successful in obtaining such additional financing and failure to do so could result in the inability of the Company to develop new products; meet production schedules; execute delivery orders; and continue the Company's operations.